Home vs. In-Center Dialysis: Understanding Your Treatment Options

 - Lower infection risk—You’re not exposed to germs and infections in a busy dialysis unit.

-Which Dialysis Option is Right for You?
+Which Dialysis Option Is Right For You?

 Choosing between home hemodialysis (HHD) and in-center dialysis impacts your lifestyle and health.
 While both provide life-sustaining treatment, home hemodialysis offers more flexibility, better health outcomes, and greater independence.